-The first shots were achieved in December 2017.
+The first shots were achieved in December 2017 and the other experiments were performed in 2019-2021

 The second call for proposals was launched in April 2016.
 9 proposals were received in June 2016.
 The ISAC pre-selected 6 proposals in September 2016.
 The full proposals were received on January 2017 and the final selection in March 2017 retained 3 proposals.